White Elephant Sale 2023

 Mark your calendar and make plans to join us in July at the sale!

 Nearly 200 volunteers sign up to help us collect, sort, price, organize and sell the various donated items displayed during the spectacular two-day sale.
-The calendar below shows when we will be accepting items and holding the event itself:
+The calendar below shows the six days when we will be accepting items and the two days when we will be holding the event itself:

 SUNDAY MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY SATURDAY